Dantusaikamal/Student-Report-Card-Management/README.md

 ### Prerequisites

-It would be best if your are familiar with the following concepts in C++ before jumping right into the project:
+It would be best if you are familiar with the following concepts in C++ before jumping right into the project:

 * C++ basics and syntax
 * Functions in C++